Dorothy

 Both the Keegan and the Dorothy sank at a dock in the Raritan River and were cut up in place and loaded onto a barge prior to reefing.

 A bow lies on a sand and pebble bottom, inclined 45 degrees to starboard, sticking up perhaps 12-15 ft, with the decking gone.
 Surrounding it is a field of twisted metal wreckage.
 The visibility on the bottom was not bad, although the entire site was dark, even in daylight.
-There are only a few small lobsters, and the wreck is infested with Bergalls, but little else.
+There are only a few small lobsters, and the wreck was infested with Bergalls, but little else.

 Comments on Dorothy